Twenty examples of stunning accessible websites

 To test your website for accessibility, you can use automated tools like accessScan and/or lean on expert service providers such as accessServices.

 With accessScan, all you have to do is enter your website's URL.
 Then, the tool conducts an automated audit against WCAG 2.1 Level AA standards.
-You'll receive a score indicating your site's compliance level — compliant, semi-compliant, or non-compliant.
+You'll receive a score indicating your site's compliance level — accessible or non-compliant.
 Additionally, you'll get a detailed report pinpointing specific areas needing remediation.

 For a more comprehensive evaluation, accessServices provides manual audits and remediation services.
 Many businesses find value in these detailed inspections.
 They like the peace of mind of knowing their websites meet accessibility standards beyond automated checks.